Miruku-app/Docs/reference/custom-embeds.md

 ### Create embeds with a generator

 Creating embeds with a generator can be more difficult if you don't need any difficult features.
 If you want your embed to be super shiny, you can use[ this embed generator](https://leovoel.github.io/embed-visualizer/).
-YAGPDB does not use the first part of its code, so you have to remove the following:&#x20;
+Miruku does not use the first part of its code, so you have to remove the following:&#x20;

 ````javascript
 {